'American Idol' Reboot Has 3 Potential Problems, But The Pitch Ain't One

 This Disneyfied version of the show often goes down like familiar comfort food — full of sentimentality and positive emotion.

 Though we saw a few terrible auditions, only one guy seemed to be put in front of judges specifically to be awful on camera.
-And the show doesn't savor badness, or pointedly lampoon contestants like it did in the past when tough Brit Simon Cowell sat at the judges' table.
+And the show doesn't savor badness, or pointedly lampoon contestants as it did in the past when tough Brit Simon Cowell sat at the judges' table.

-Conflict is kept to a minimum, with Bryan, Perry and Richie seeming to get along much better than some past judge lineups (yup, Mariah Carey and Nicki Minaj, I'm talking about you.)
+Conflict is kept to a minimum, with Bryan, Perry and Richie seeming to get along much better than some past judge lineups (yup, Mariah Carey and Nicki Minaj, I'm talking about you).

 ABC's version of American Idol doesn't come at you like the pugnacious, grandiose hit it used to be.